 Here are some factors that you should keep in mind:

-Consider your space – The amount of square footage you have to work with will determine what you can or can’t do with a kitchen.
-Larger, more flashy layouts such as the open layout and the island layout are great for kitchens with more space.
 These types of layouts sacrifice the maximization of space in favor of spectacle and atmosphere, but they’d be impossible, or at least impractical, in many circumstances.
-If you have a small commercial kitchen space, or if you operate a ghost kitchen, an assembly line or galley layout make better use of the limited area.
+If you have a small commercial kitchen space, or if you operate a ghost kitchen, an assembly line or galley layout makes better use of the limited area.

-Think of your menu – Your menu will have a significant impact on your commercial kitchen design.
+Your menu will have a significant impact on your commercial kitchen design.
 Your kitchen must be tailored to the food you serve since that will determine the necessary storage area, preparation, equipment, and cooking stations.
-Naturally, if you have a diverse menu, a zoning or island layout could make it easier to prepare and cook multiple different types of dishes at a single time.

-What functions of the kitchen will be most important? – A kitchen needs to be able to handle storage, food prep, cooking, delivery/service, and cleaning.
+A kitchen needs to be able to handle storage, food prep, cooking, delivery/service, and cleaning.
 Some of these elements may take precedence over others depending on your menu and whether you’re serving diners and delivery or solely serving delivery orders.

 Follow health codes and safety regulations – Your kitchen layout design will be irrelevant if it fails to satisfy the commercial kitchen code requirements.
 Be sure to obtain all of the necessary licenses and permits and that your layout is developed according to these standards.
-This may include:

-• A certificate of occupancy
+• A Certificate of Occupancy (COO)

-• Food handling permit
+• Food Handling Permit

-• Liquor license
+• Liquor License

 Designing a ghost kitchen